Performance Breakdown

 How noisy is the Dyson Omni Glide?

-Even with the low-end airflow, the Omni Glide is loud, breaching the 70-decibel on both settings.
+Even with the low-end airflow, the Omni Glide is loud, breaching the 70-decibel mark on both settings.
 So it isn’t advisable to use this early in the morning or late at night.

 - Default: 72 dB